 Why This Matters

-New York City’s economy faces new challenges in the wake of COVID-19.
+New York City’s economy faces new challenges in the wake of the Covid-19 pandemic.
 Chief among them is how to mitigate the burdens of economic fallout while ensuring that recovery policies geared toward economic development, workforce training, and affordable housing contribute to a truly equitable recovery.

 Without a deliberate roadmap for action, New York City risks recovery policies that do not center the communities which are both most in need of, and most deserve, a just recovery and equitable solutions: Black and Brown New Yorkers, immigrant communities, low-income neighborhoods, and others who have been largely shut out of the benefits of previous growth.